National Chengchi University: History

-The university was reopened in 1954 as National Chengchi University in Taipei by the Executive Yuan, in order to meet the needs of civil service and the growing demands of higher education in Taiwan.
-Initially only graduate students were admitted, later in 1955, the school started to offer places to undergraduate students.
+The university was reopened in 1954 as National Chengchi University in the Muzha District of Taipei by the Executive Yuan, in order to meet the needs of civil service and the growing demands of higher education in Taiwan.
+It became a pioneer for the subsequent restoration in Taiwan of other national universities from China, such as Tsing Hua and Chiao Tung universities.
+Initially, only graduate students were admitted, but later in 1955, the school began to offer places to undergraduate students.
 In 1960, the university awarded the very first Doctor of Juridical Science degree in the Republic of China.
 In 1964, the school initiated the first-ever Mandarin-based Chinese Master of Business Administration program in the world.

-Traditionally, as a modern institution training for public servants, NCCU is considered one of the leading institutions of the Republic of China.
-Today, the school is one of the top universities in Taiwan, and it also has been elected as the "Aim for the Top University Project" sponsored school of the Ministry of Education.
+Traditionally, as a modern institution training for public servants, NCCU is considered one of the leading institutions in Taiwan.
+Today, the school is one of the top universities in Taiwan, and has been elected as the Aim for the Top University Project sponsored school of the Ministry of Education.

-In 2014, the Embassy of Japan in Taiwan listed NCCU as one of the seven well-known Taiwanese universities.
+In 2014, the Representative Office of Japan in Taiwan listed NCCU as one of the seven well-known Taiwanese universities.

-In December 2019, NCCU has established its first overseas office in Bangkok, Thailand.
+In December 2019, NCCU established its first overseas office in Bangkok, Thailand.